 No, Green Valley Aussies does not ship our puppies.
 We feel it is too hard on them emotionally and physically to be sent via cargo.
 We require all our clients to pick up their puppies in person and carry them on the plane with them, going to their new home.
 If you plan in advance, a two-way flight from most US locations to SLC is often cheaper than shipping via cargo.
 It just requires a day of your time for travel.
 We enjoy meeting our clients in person and having a face-to-face transaction.
 We also cannot control what the puppies come in contact with when they are out of our care.
 If picked-up in person, the breeder and new owner can be aware of the puppy’s needs and can be cautious of outside diseases.

-GVAussies does offer us hand-delivering the puppy directly to you if GVAussies travels expenses are paid by the new owner as well as a $450 delivery fee.
+GVAussies does offer hand-delivery of your puppy directly to you if GVAussies travels expenses are paid by the new owner as well as a $450 delivery fee.
 We understand that making the trip to Utah can be difficult for some families.

 Our “facility” is our home.
 All of our puppies are born, raised and cared for by our entire family.
 We aren’t a pet store with business hours open to the public.

-Traveling with a puppy is very simple.
+Traveling with a puppy is pretty simple.
 All that is needed is a soft, carry-on crate.
 The puppy can ride with you on the plane under the seat in front of you.
 Most of our puppies sleep the entire flight and cause no trouble whatsoever.
 In all of our years of breeding, we have never had a client experience issues with carrying their puppy on the plane with them.
 We will give you tips and tricks for traveling at pick up!

 Taking your puppy home & future caring of your GVAussie